What is the Osteopathic Atlas treatment?

 Where can I get the atlas treatment?

-At EF Osteopathic we have been providing this type of Osteopathic treatment in Ireland and.
+W are the only clinic providing this type of treatment in Ireland.
 We are the only center in Europe offering the biomechanical assessment as part of the therapy.
 Other similar treatments on the market include Atlas Orthogonal and Atlas Profilax.
 We feel that theses therapies do not perform sufficient analysis of the effect of the atlas misalignment and therefore cannot treat it correctly.
 If you would like to assess whether you have an Atlas problem but would prefer to get your own Doctor, Physiotherapist, Chiropractor or Osteopath to check it?
 We can instruct your practitioner over the phone on how to analyse it or simply ask them to palpate the Transverse Processes (T.P) of the Atlas.
 The T.P’s lie inferior to the Mastoid bone, they are looking to assess the position of the atlas in relation to the mastoid.
 If it is misaligned the T.P will be deeper in on one side in comparison to the other.